InfoSecInnovations/project-fantastic/server/src/help/config.md

 The port used to connect to the server.

+## actions

+Array of package names to get actions from.

-## data_sources
+## host_data_commands

-The object keys indicate which packages should be used for host data commands, and the array values indicate which commands are enabled.
-See [Data Sources](data_source.md) for more information.
+The object keys indicate which packages should be used for host data commands, the `force` array indicates which host data commands must always be enabled, and the `default_enabled` array indicates which commands will be enabled by default.
+Other commands from the package will be available, but disabled by default.

+**IMPORTANT:** if you remove any of the defaults from the forced commands you run the risk of not collecting enough data to be useful.
+We recommend that you have at least one of each of these data types enabled at all times: `ips`, `macs`, `connections`.

 ## quests